Microsoft Teams Development Overview

 - Registering your bot with Microsoft Azure's Bot Framework

 A "regular" bot can be exposed through multiple channels (Facebook, Slack, Teams,...), but you can also create a bot specifically for Teams.

 This will allow your bot to react to Teams-specific events, like the adding of a channel, and to use your bots for messaging extensions.

 - Creating a bot for Teams

-- Registering your bot with App Studio
+- Registering your bot with the App Studio or Developer Portal

 - Adding bot capabilities in the app manifest